bgrissin/K8S-Cassandra/K8S_create/K8S_setup.md

     #  mount /dev/mapper/volume-ab51ff46-part1 /var/lib/cassandra/data/

 These steps are optional for nodes 2 and 3, but must be done on the master node (node 1).
-In this case, bgrissin is my user.
+In this case, joeuser is the user.

     #  su - joeuser
     #  sudo cp /etc/kubernetes/admin.conf $HOME/